matthova/rpi-intro/README.md

 ### <a name="power"></a>Plug in your SD card and power up your Raspberry Pi
 Once the Pi Filler script is done running:
-- Remove the micro SD card, and place it into the Raspberry Pi's micro SD card slot. (note: On the newer models, there's no satisfying "snap" when you slide the SD card in place.
+- Remove the micro SD card from your computer and place it into the Raspberry Pi's micro SD card slot. (note: On the newer models, there's no satisfying "snap" when you slide the SD card in place.
 Don't worry, it should work just fine.)
 - Connect your wifi router to your Raspberry pi's Ethernet port using an ethernet cable.
 - Finally, plug your power supply in to the wall, and connect the micro usb end of it into your raspberry pi.
 You should immediately see lights flashing.
 Hooray!